- September 12, 2016

 When a truck accident occurs, there are several complex issues that arise.
 Not only is there the issue of liability (and the number of potential defendants), but identifying potential long-term damages is also challenging.
 If you have been injured in a semi-truck accident or an accident that involved negligence of a third party, you may be entitled to damages.
 To explore your options, you must first contact an attorney.

-The law firm of Stenger, Roberts, Davis & Diamond, LLP are here to help.
+The law firm of Stenger, Diamond & Glass LLP are here to help.
 Our attorneys have the experience and resources to help bring a successful truck accident claim to the courts – and we will aggressively fight for your right to compensation.
 Get started by calling us at (866) 290-6929 or complete our contact form.